nicholasdunbar/cucumber-sandbox/readme.md

 ## Folders

-**features** - this is where all the cucumber scripts are located
+**features** - this is where all the Cucumber scripts are located
 **features/step_definitions** - This is where the code evoked by the Gherkin scripts is located **features/support** - This is where the configuration for Cucumber is located.
 **spec** - this is where the RSpec scripts are located

 ## Cucumber Files

-**features/support/env.rb** - File which is loaded every time cucumber is ran.
-It contains global settings **features/support/.env** - Environmental variables that are loaded by env.rb (this is non-standard for cucumber) This is so that you can create a .env.dev copy of the file which will not be tracked by Git so that you can separate your local environment variables from the production ones you have in your repository.
+**features/support/env.rb** - File which is loaded every time Cucumber is ran.
+It contains global settings **features/support/.env** - Environmental variables that are loaded by env.rb (this is non-standard for Cucumber) This is so that you can create a .env.dev copy of the file which will not be tracked by Git so that you can separate your local environment variables from the production ones you have in your repository.

 ## RSpec files